 InterGen is committed to contributing positively to the quality of life in the communities, societies and cultures where we operate.
 As a community partner, InterGen believes that our community responsibility begins where our employees live and work.
 At all InterGen facilities, our employees are encouraged to participate in activities designed to benefit the local community.

 Below are a few examples of InterGen’s community involvement:

-The home is now occupied by a single mother and her three children.
 Habitat for Humanity is a nonprofit organization that works to strengthen families and communities through affordable homeownership opportunities.